tuanhiep/mqtt-jmeter/README.md

 mqtt-jmeter
 ===========

-This is the plugin for Jmeter to Test MQTT protocol
+This is the plugin for Jmeter to Test MQTT protocol.

+**Update:** The live project is moved to https://github.com/emqtt/mqtt-jmeter

 Tuan Hiep
 ERODS Team